sergioperezvalentin/myRepository/README.md

+Sergio Perez-Valentin 02/09/2021

-The goal of this assigment is to get better with git.
+The goal of this assigment is to get better with git

 We learned how to create files locally then push them to Github.
 We learned how to pull from Github.